 The Role of Savings Goals

-You’ve got dreams right?
-Big ones, small ones – doesn’t matter.
-What does matter though is setting clear goals with your hard-earned cash so every dollar saved gets you one step closer towards realizing those dreams.
+You’ve got dreams, right?
+Big ones, small ones—it doesn’t matter.
+What does matter, though, is setting clear goals with your hard-earned cash, so every dollar saved gets you one step closer to realizing those dreams.

 No better feeling than achieving what we set out for ourselves.